quizbowl/collegecalendar/help.md

 - How to get better at playing quizbowl

-TODO more links to be added (feel free to suggest)
+Feel free to improve this page!
+(You can try editing it [directly on GitHub](https://github.com/quizbowl/collegecalendar/edit/master/help.md))